 You may be one of the players who will actually notice clearer thinking and more energy within minutes of taking the electrolytes!
 Or, a marked increase in stamina.
 Oh, and as a bonus, you may get fewer colds because a good electrolyte formula will increase your intake of antioxidants.

-But best of all, you will no longer be loosing strokes to low electrolytes and dehydration.
+But best of all, with improved golf nutrition, you will no longer be loosing strokes to low electrolytes and dehydration.